wp-data-sync/wp-data-sync/readme.txt

 We process data in 3 steps:

-1. WP Data Sync uses it's API to process raw data from your data source.
+1. WP Data Sync uses our API to process raw data from your data source.
-2. WP Data Sync API sends a prefect WordPress post object to your website.
+2. WP Data Sync API syncs the data to your website.
-3. WP Data Sync plugin inserts or updates the data in the WordPress website.
+3. WP Data Sync plugin manages updates of the data in the WordPress website.

 = How many websites can I sync using the same data? =